 In the Fall of 2009 at the encouragement of my oldest daughter, who was entering 3rd grade, I formed a Lego Robotics team to compete in the First Lego League international robotics competition.
 After an intense couple of month in the fall the team managed to make it through the WA State FLL preliminary round to the WA State Championships.
 All of this to great surprise of the kids and their parents!!

 That spring, after lots of interest by other kids in school, the program was expanded to include as many Kindergarten through 5th grade students.
 My focus is to get as many kids introduced to Robotics and STEM activities and in particularly show girls the wonderful world of science.
 [See: Engaging Girls in STEM article].
-Now it looks like Robotics is becoming a serious after school activity at Coe.
+Today Robotics is a serious after school activity at Coe Elementary school and has expanded to include middle school teams.
+It has branched out from basic LEGO robotics to Tetrix, VEX, Underwater Robotics and more!

-So don’t be surprised if you find me some where around Queen Anne neighborhood in Seattle or on Lopez Island or where ever else where there are kids trying to engage them, encourage them or even ’shame’ them into the world of Robotics.
+So don’t be surprised if you find me some where around Queen Anne neighborhood in Seattle or on Lopez Island or CWU or other parts of the State and where ever else where there are kids, trying to engage them, encourage them or even ’shame’ them into the world of Robotics.
 Somehow it is my goal to get every kid bitten by the Robot Bug.